victor125765/bbbbb/content/blog/hello-world/index.md

 > This was my advanced web development course's second assignment.
 Here I used
 > the python framework Django in combination with HTML, CSS and deployed with Docker.

+The task was to create a faux airliner booking website.
+We had quite a lot of freedom in how to go about completing the task.
+This included choosing which HTTP python framework we would use.
+I made the decision to useDjango.
+I received an A for my work.

 | Image | Description
 | :--------- | :--------------------------------------- |
 | 1      | The home page |